santor/weather-app/README.md

 create an app
 with public api v2 SRG-SSR-PUBLIC-API-V2

-make a .env file from the .env.example copy your consumer key and consumer secret to the .env variables
+create a .env file from the .env.example copy your consumer key and consumer secret to the .env variables optionally register at openweather.com as fallback

-## Design
+## Credits

-based on https://dribbble.com/shots/10979569-Card-weather from Irina Krotkova
+design based on https://dribbble.com/shots/10979569-Card-weather from Irina Krotkova

 ## Weather Icons